I swear like a sailor and go out of my way to be kind to children, old people and strangers.

 I love the geekier things in life, the smarter things in life and filling up my passport.

-I fill my life with great friends, helping others, learning and laughter.
+I fill my life with great friends, helping others, learning, and laughter (both quiet and uproarious).

 I love my beautiful friends, I love my beautiful life (this includes the friends that don't think they are beautiful- eventually they will understand that they really are).